SWRT-dev/asuswrt-bcm/README_en.md

 	`make gt-ax11000`

-	The firmware is in
+	Build result will be produced to `asuswrt-bcm/release/src-rt-xxxxx/image` directory

-	asuswrt-bcm/release/src-rt-6.x.4708/image
+	`asuswrt-bcm/release/src-rt-5.02axhnd.675x/image`

-	asuswrt-bcm/release/src-rt-7.14.114.x/src/image
+	`asuswrt-bcm/release/src-rt-5.02L.07p2axhnd/image`

-	asuswrt-bcm/release/src-rt-5.02hnd/image
+	`asuswrt-bcm/release/src-rt-5.02axhnd/image`

-	asuswrt-bcm/release/src-rt-5.02axhnd.675x/image
+	`asuswrt-bcm/release/src-rt-5.04axhnd.675x/image`

-	asuswrt-bcm/release/src-rt-5.02p1axhnd.675x/image
+This source code is promised to be compiled successfully.

-	asuswrt-bcm/release/src-rt-5.02axhnd/image
+You can use this source code freely, but please link this GitHub repository when redistributing.
+Thank you for your cooperation!

 ## Donate

-If you think this project is helpful to you, please donate to us so that the project can continue to develop and become more complete.
+If this project does help you, please consider donating to support the development of this project.

 ### PayPal